Travel visa: Visa politics

+Visa policies

-Government authorities usually impose administrative entry restrictions on foreign citizens in three ways - countries whose nationals may enter without a visa, countries whose nationals may obtain a visa on arrival, and countries whose nationals require a visa in advance.
+Government authorities usually impose administrative entry restrictions on foreign citizens in three ways – countries whose nationals may enter without a visa, countries whose nationals may obtain a visa on arrival, and countries whose nationals require a visa in advance.
 Nationals who require a visa in advance are usually advised to obtain them at a diplomatic mission of their destination country.
 Several countries allow nationals of countries that require a visa to obtain them online.

 The following table lists visa policies of all countries by the number of foreign nationalities that may enter that country for tourism without a visa or by obtaining a visa on arrival with normal passport.
 It also notes countries that issue electronic visas to certain nationalities.
 Symbol "+" indicates a country that limits the visa-free regime negatively by only listing nationals who require a visa, thus the number represents the number of UN member states reduced by the number of nationals who require a visa and "+" stands for all possible non-UN member state nationals that might also not require a visa.
-"N/A" indicates countries that have contradictory information on its official websites or information supplied by the Government to IATA.
+"N/A" indicates countries that have contradictory information on its official websites or information supplied by the government to IATA.
 Some countries that allow visa on arrival do so only at a limited number of entry points.
 Some countries such as the European Union member states have a qualitatively different visa regime between each other as it also includes freedom of movement.

 The following table is current as of 3 October 2019.
 Source:

 Visa exemption agreements

-Possession of a valid visa is a condition for entry into many countries, and exemption schemes exist.
-In some cases visa-free entry may be granted to holders of diplomatic passports even as visas are required by normal passport holders (see: Passport).
+Possession of a valid visa is a condition for entry into most countries.
+However, bilateral exemption schemes exist that permit free movement between participating states and addition many states permit visa-free entry – known as a visa waiver – for short-term tourist visits.

 Some countries have reciprocal agreements such that a visa is not needed under certain conditions, e.g., when the visit is for tourism and for a relatively short period.
 Such reciprocal agreements may stem from common membership in international organizations or a shared heritage: